hash-bang/Monoxide/API.md

 -   `name` **string** The name of the hook to invoke
 -   `callback` **function** The callback to invoke on success
 -   `parameters` **...Any** Any other parameters to be passed to each hook

+# hasHook

+Return whether a model has a specific hook
+If an array is passed the result is whether the model has none or all of the specified hooks

+**Parameters**

+-   `hooks` **string or array or undefined or ** The hook(s) to query, if undefined or null this returns if any hooks are present

+Returns **boolean** Whether the hook(s) is present

+# hasVirtuals

+Return whether a model has virtuals

+Returns **boolean** Whether any virtuals are present

 # hook